Daimler's approach to the future is embodied in these models.

 In July 2018, Daimler Buses introduced the eCitaro.
 Thanks to its range of 250 kilometers, this bus can cover the majority of the regular services without any problems.
 With the FUSO eCanter, the Group also leads the way in the field of "green" trucks: Since 2017, the electric light truck has been rolling off the assembly line in small volumes.

 In 2014, the world's first fully electric light truck was launched in the fleet test under the name of FUSO Canter E-Cell and has been produced as the FUSO eCanter in a small-volume series since July 2017.
 In the vehicle, a new permanent synchronous electric motor with an impressive output of 185 kW is used.
 Depending on the body, load and operating profile, the range is more than 100 kilometers.

 The Mercedes-Benz electric truck for heavy distribution haulage combines electric mobility and connectivity: By using the intelligent range management, it can travel up to 200 kilometers before needing to be connected to the power line again.
 At the beginning of the next decade, it will be launched on the market as a mass-production vehicle.

-In the coming years, Daimler will be investing more than ten billion euros in the expansion of its electric fleet in order to put ten new electric vehicles on the market by 2025.
+In the coming years, Daimler will be investing more than ten billion euros in the expansion of its electric fleet at Mercedes-Benz Cars as well as one billion euros in its battery production.
+More than ten new electric vehicles will enter series production.